DomBishop/UX-MARKDOWN/WEB14204-Domonic-Bishop.md

 <img src="https://i.imgur.com/I0A93iA.jpg">

-This is the third prototype produced for the concept (which was loaded into Marvel):
+This is the third prototype produced for the concept (which was loaded into Marvel while testing, hence the layout was odd):

 <img src="https://i.imgur.com/Ub57rCG.jpg">